Rufous-fronted tailorbird: Ecology and behavior

-It is often seein in pairs in the dense undergrowth where it feeds on small invertebrates.
+It is often seen in pairs in the dense undergrowth where it feeds on small invertebrates.
 Not much is known about their breeding habits.
 A nest has been observed in Basilan in March.
 Lays 2 to 3 eggs.

 Habitat and conservation status

 Its natural habitat is tropical moist lowland forests and second growth.

 IUCN has assessed this bird as least-concern species and the population is believed to be stable as it is still locally common and can tolerate second growth.